 To save more money, you can lessen the volume of drinks you serve per cup.
 But, of course, this totally depends on you and how much you want to spend and serve.

-You can ask your venue if you can store some of the ice bags in their freezer, or you can also bring your own cooler to store it.
+You can ask your venue if you can store some of the ice bags in their freezer, or you can also bring your own cooler to store them.

 Remember, you will need someone who is licensed to serve alcohol.
 So whether you find them in-house from your venue or elsewhere, they have to be licensed to serve alcohol.